-The transformer was built for text, but the Vision Transformer (ViT) showed it works just as well on images — by treating an image as a sequence of patches, exactly like words in a sentence.
-In this tutorial you fine-tune ViT to classify 20 kinds of Indian food.
+The transformer was built for text.
+But the Vision Transformer (ViT) showed it works just as well on images.
+It treats an image as a sequence of patches, just like words in a sentence.
+In this blog, we fine-tune ViT to classify 20 kinds of Indian food.

-The fine-tuning recipe is the same one you have used throughout this series; only the preprocessing changes from a tokenizer to an image processor.
+The fine-tuning recipe is the same one we have used throughout this series.
+Only the preprocessing changes, from a tokenizer to an image processor.

 Prerequisites: Familiarity with the transformer architecture and a Python environment with transformers, datasets, evaluate, torch, and torchvision.
 A GPU is recommended.